Zila Khan: Early life and career

-She has great command over various music styles such as Indian Classical, Semi-Classical, Sufi, Folk & Bhakti Sangeet.
+Zila Khan has command over various music styles such as Indian classical, semi-classical, Sufi, folk & Bhakti Sangeet.
 She sings in 8 different languages and has also sung 'Western Concertos' in English, Latin, Persian & Arabic.
+She sings in Urdu language, Punjabi language, Persian and Arabic.
 She has also performed at several Jazz Festivals with leading artists from an array of genres and cultures.
 In Sufi Music style, she performs with her vast range of qaul, qalbana, gul, and now is dedicating time for the revival of traditional Ghazal singing.
-Her performances have the guiding presence of the gayaki tradition.

-Music Therapy through UstadGah Foundation Centre and Fortis Hospital, Zila Khan is a Music Therapist and Consultant.
+Music Therapy through Ustadgah Foundation Centre and Fortis Hospital, Zila Khan is a Music Therapist and Consultant.
 She started the first Music Therapy wing in India.
-The department is dedicated towards collecting and analysing research data which will be used to treat certain ailments in patients and people all over the world who need supportive treatment or even for regular good health like Yoga.
+The department is dedicated towards collecting and analyzing research data which will be used to treat certain ailments in patients and people all over the world who need supportive treatment or even for regular good health like Yoga.

-Acting in a lead role in a Musical Play – Gods, Graves & Grandmothers, Zila role was that of the Grandmother on which the play was based on.
-She sang 14 songs in various genres of Indian Semi Classical, Bollywood, Classical, Folk and Sufi music.
+Acting in a lead role in a musical play – Gods, Graves & Grandmothers, Zila's role was that of the grandmother on which the play was based on.
+She sang 14 songs in various genres of Indian semi-classical, Bollywood, classical, folk and Sufi music in that musical play.

-In 2004 the Ministry of External Affairs had asked Zila Khan to make a documentary on the life of her father, the legendary Sitar maestro Ustad Vilayat Khan.
+In 2004, the Ministry of External Affairs had asked Zila Khan to make a documentary on the life of her father, the legendary sitar maestro Ustad Vilayat Khan.
 It is called Spirit to Soul.